Australia Counselling & Coaching Services

 Counsellor (Registrar)

-Supervisor Robyn is both a clinical counsellor and accredited clinical supervisor with PACFA.
-Currently her counselling practice is full and just taking on supervisees for supervision.
+SUPERVISOR I am both a Clinical Counsellor and Accredited Clinical Supervisor with PACFA, and am currently available for supervision.
 My supervision approach is collaborative, supportive, non-judgemental & reflective.
-I have mainly worked with adults, and with a range of mental health issues, DV and trauma.
+I have worked primarily with adult clients experiencing a range of mental health issues, DV, and trauma.
 I use an integrative trauma-informed and person-centred approach, and draw from modalities such as CBT, CPT, DBT & ACT.
-Robyn has worked as a counsellor in many not-for-profit organisations, her roles have included a specialist trauma counsellor in the domestic violence space, a high-intensity CBT counsellor, mental health counsellor and group facilitator, and also currently works as an occupational rehabilitation counsellor in employment services.
-Before she was working as a counsellor, Robyn worked in Christian ministry in a few different roles.
+I have worked as a counsellor in many not-for-profit organisations, my roles have included, a specialist trauma counsellor in the domestic violence space, a high-intensity CBT counsellor, mental health counsellor and therapeutic group facilitator (leading Intro to DBT skills and a Hearing Voices group), and I currently work as an Occupational Rehabilitation Counsellor in employment services as well as counselling and supervising in my own private practice.
+Robyn has also previously worked as a team leader in a mental health not-for-profit organisation, providing individual and group supervision.
+Before working as a counsellor Robyn worked in various Christian ministry roles.

 Book Practitioner